 - Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, LINODE, VULTR).
 You can install Laravel in just minutes.

-- Provides latest Laravel 5.7 version with PHP 7 ready servers.
+- Provides the latest Laravel 5.7 version with PHP 7 ready servers.

 - Supports Redis cache.
 Enabling Redis improves the performance of databases.
 Combined with Apache, NGINX, and Varnish, this gives you the ultimate and unbeatable web performance.

-In Application Management tab, you can find many other features like, Security, Deployment via Git, Cron job Management, Application Settings, and CloudwaysCDN.
+In the Application Management tab, you can find many other features like Security, Deployment via Git, Cron job Management, Application Settings, and CloudwaysCDN.

 Cloudways also offers real-time server monitoring service round the clock.
 You can keep track of over 16 different metrics from the comfort of the console.

-In Manage Services tab , you can easily check all services in real-time, like Apache server, Memcached, New Relic, PHP FPM, Redis, and Varnish etc.
+In the Manage Services tab, you can easily check all services in real-time, like Apache server, Memcached, New Relic, PHP FPM, Redis, and Varnish, etc.

 Cloudwaysbot: The AI-based smart assistant that tracks real-time performance, helping you to monitor your Laravel application performance via AI.

-Cloudways also offers New Relic integration that enables smooth and flawless app performance, so as to help you troubleshoot and identify issues easily.
+Cloudways also offers New Relic integration that enables smooth and flawless app performance, to help you troubleshoot and identify issues easily.

 For collaboration, Cloudways provides Git auto-deployment that allows you to get updated code deployed on live servers as soon as the changes in the remote repositories occur.